-If you would like to work and you are not yet 18 years of age, you will need a work permit.
+If you would like to work in a paid position and are not yet 18 years of age nor a high school graduate then you will need a work permit.
 Before you begin, please note the following:

 - All minors need a work permit to legally work in California.

 - Work permits are only issued by the school district to students who attend a Palo Alto Unified School.
 If you attend a private school, charter school or are homeschooled, you must seek a permit from your school site administrator.

 - Students must have an offer of a paid job - we do not issue blank work permits.